januaryetherum/taskboard/README.md

 - Industrial AMRs: $40,000 - $150,000
 - Humanoid Robots: $150,000 - $500,000

-Sources: Standard Bots, Qviro, industry reports

-## Notes

-This is an MVP demonstration.
-Smart contracts and robot integration APIs are conceptual and require further development for production deployment.

----

 Built with React, Vite, Framer Motion
 TaskBoard RaaS Marketplace © 2025